 Answering the question

-Often you hear the time old mantra 'answer the
+Often you hear the time old mantra 'answer the question', yet

-you avoid the most common examination trap.
+the most common examination trap.

 The most frequent mistake candidates make is that despite having